SapitoSucio/froggo-guides/docs/script_commands.md

 The optional parameter specifies whether to attach ("1") or detach ("0") from the shop (the default is to attach).
-Note that detaching will detach any NPC attached to the shop, even if it's from another script, while attaching will override any other script that may be already attached.
+Note that detaching will detach any NPC attached to the shop, even if It's from another script, while attaching will override any other script that may be already attached.

 The function returns `0` if the shop was not found, `1` otherwise.

 > NOTES:\
-> \- If attached shop type is market shop, will be default to call the '`buy`' window.
+> \- If attached shop type is market shop, will be default to call the ``buy`` window.

 ---------------------------------------

 \***npcshopupdate** "**<name\>**",**<item_id\>**,**<price\>**{,**<stock\>**}

 Update an entry from a shop.
-If the price is 0 it won't be changed.
+If the price is 0 it won`t be changed.
 May also be used for marketshop to update the stock quantity.
 For unlimited stock, use `-1`.

 For other shop types, the stock value has no effect.